Lupin3000/AugmentedReality/readme.md

 - `example_01.py` shows for each detected marker the respective ID.
 - `example_02.py` shows for each detected marker a letter from alphabet (_max.
 26 letters_).
-- `example_03.py` shows an arrow between each marker center.
+- `example_03.py` shows an arrow between each marker center and distance in pixel.
 - `example_04.py` shows the distance between two markers (_in pixels and cm_).
 - `example_05.py` shows a scaled picture on each marker.
 - `example_06.py` shows a scaled video loop on each marker.